 NRPA Education online learning content is accessible for 180 days from the date of your registration.
 The webinar content is available for registration for one year from the date of origination.

-Lauren Kiefert is a Program Specialist for the National Recreation and Park Association.
-Lauren joined NRPA in January 2019 and works on various substance abuse prevention and education-related grants and projects.
+Lauren Kiefert is a Program Manager for the National Recreation and Park Association.
+Lauren joined NRPA in January 2019 and supports the organization’s youth development, mentoring and mental health portfolio.
 Lauren brings a wealth of knowledge to NRPA, having both educational and professional experience in the public health field.
 Prior to joining the association, she completed her Master of Public Health degree from George Washington University, with a focus on health promotion and prevention efforts.
-Her thesis examined the current opioid epidemic and potential approaches to address the nation-wide issue.
-She also worked for a substance abuse prevention coalition that served a diverse youth population.
+Lauren has also been involved in substance use prevention coalitions, working with local youth and community stakeholders to address prevention, education, and awareness efforts.

 Senior National Advisor, Social-Emotional Health, Alliance for a Healthier Generation